-Readers will probably be most familiar with the three-finger salute (AKA Ctrl+Alt+Del).
-Up until Windows Vista was released, pressing Ctrl+Alt+Del brought you directly to Windows Task Manager.
-Since Windows Vista, Ctrl+Alt+Del now brings you to the Windows Security screen which provides users with five different options including Windows Task Manager.
+You’re probably familiar with the three-finger salute—Ctrl+Alt+Delete.
+Up until Windows Vista was released, pressing Ctrl+Alt+Delete brought you directly to Task Manager.
+Since Windows Vista, pressing Ctrl+Alt+Delete now brings you to the Windows Security screen, which provides options for locking your PC, switching users, signing out, and running Task Manager.

 That’s the end of our list!
-Some methods are obviously more efficient than others, but if you’re in a tough situation battling a virus, any method is a good one.
+Some methods are obviously more efficient than others, but if you’re in a tough situation—keyboard or mouse not working, battling pesky malware virus, or whatever—any method that works is a good one.
 You can also check out our guide on how to start Task Manager in minimized mode during startup, so it will always be open when you turn your computer on.

 Image by moonstar909